Assurance procedures: The assurance intervention

-- Whether the trader understands the difference between exports and removals and that there are different conditions for zero-rating.
-This is particularly relevant as the EC has been significantly enlarged since 2004, and traders might not be aware that the requirements for trading with certain countries has changed as a result.
+- Whether the trader understands the difference between exports and removals and that there are different conditions for zero rating.
+This is particularly relevant as the EU has been significantly enlarged since 2004, and traders might not be aware that the requirements for trading with certain countries has changed as a result.

 - Whether exports and removals are direct (the supplying trader being responsible for arranging the export or removal of the goods) or indirect (the arrangements are made by the customer).
 This has an important bearing on evidential requirements.

 - Who is responsible for ensuring that the requirements and conditions are being met?
 In many cases lack of communication within a business can create difficulties and misunderstandings.
 For example, during an initial interview on a visit a Financial Director will assure you that all the export and removal requirements are understood and applied by his company but further checks reveal that this is not the reality.